ranand12/univ-vertex-basic-chainlit/README.md

-# Fordham University Vertex AI Search with Chainlit
+# Fordham IT Document Search

 A simple document search application using Chainlit for the frontend and Vertex AI Search for the backend.